lifning/gba-flac-demo/README.md

 ## Development setup

-NOTE: You may have to wait for https://github.com/rust-lang/rust/pull/79863 to get into nightly, or else you'll get multiply-defined symbol errors at link time for `__aeabi_memcpy` and friends.

 Either clone this repo with `git clone --recurse-submodules` or use `git submodule update --init --recursive` to get all the dependencies.

 Install `youtube-dl`, `clang++`, `ffmpeg`, `mgba-qt`, `SDL2-devel`, and `arm-none-eabi-{as,gcc,ld,objcopy}` wherever Unix packages are sold.